Mega-loads on Highway 12

 We also filed a Petition to Intervene on behalf of the Friends of the Clearwater to participate in the “contested case hearing” that ITD will be conducting over the Exxon/Imperial mega-loads.

-Hearing Officer Merlyn Clark issued a recommended order today, finding that our clients — residents, property owners, and small business people on Highway 12 – have a “direct and substantial interest” in the proposed ConocoPhillips mega-shipments up the scenic Clearwater and Lochsa river corridor, and thus must be allowed to intervene to oppose the Idaho Transportation Dept. permits for these massive shipments.
+December of 2010 — Hearing Officer Merlyn Clark issued a recommended order, finding that our clients — residents, property owners, and small business people on Highway 12 – have a “direct and substantial interest” in the proposed ConocoPhillips mega-shipments up the scenic Clearwater and Lochsa river corridor, and thus must be allowed to intervene to oppose the Idaho Transportation Dept. permits for these massive shipments.

 The hearing officer also ruled that the Conoco mega-loads cannot roll until a formal “contested case” hearing is completed, following the recent Idaho Supreme Court ruling on this matter.
 This means that the Conoco shpments will remain in storage at the Port of Lewiston pending further proceedings.

-The Idaho Supreme Court just released a decision in our case challenging ConocoPhillips’ proposed mega-shipments of oil refining equipment up Highway 12.
+November 1, 2010 — The Idaho Supreme Court released a decision in our case challenging ConocoPhillips’ proposed mega-shipments of oil refining equipment up Highway 12.
 Although the court’s 3-2 decision technically reversed our district court victory, the ruling was procedural — and helps us by clarifying that Idaho Transportation Dept. must follow “contested case” procedures before issuing the Conoco permits.
 “This decision is important in directing that ITD should allow the public full participation in determining whether to allow these massive shipments up Highway 12,” said Executive Director Laird Lucas, who argued the case in the Idaho Supreme Court on October 1st.
-“We will be filing a new motion with ITD this week to follow up on this ruling,” he added.

-In our latest challenge to Big Oil’s plans to ship massive equipment up Idaho’s scenic Highway 12, Advocates for the West this week filed a Petition for Contested Case Hearing with the Idaho Dept. of Transportation.
+October 19, 2010 — Advocates for the West filed a Petition for Contested Case Hearing with the Idaho Dept. of Transportation.
 “This petition seeks a full and public hearing on the proposed Exxon shipments, instead of the secret, behind-closed-doors deals that ITD has evidently been making with Big Oil,” said Executive Director Laird Lucas.

-Great News!
-District Judge John Bradbury issued a temporary restraining order today blocking Idaho Transportation Dept. from allowing ConocoPhillips to ship massive oil refining equipment up the Clearwater-Lochsa corridor.
+August 17, 2010 — District Judge John Bradbury issued a temporary restraining order blocking Idaho Transportation Dept. from allowing ConocoPhillips to ship massive oil refining equipment up the Clearwater-Lochsa corridor.
 The court cited the “great damage” the shipments might cause and that ITD “may be violating its own regulations” in approving them.
-The TRO lasts until Friday this week, when a preliminary injunction hearing is scheduled in Grangeville.

-Representing three local residents and business owners, Advocates for the West today filed suit in Idaho County court asking for an injunction to stop the Idaho Transportation Dept. from allowing ConocoPhillips to haul massive oil equipment up Highway 12 along the Clearwater and Lochsa Rivers.
+August 16, 2010 — Advocates for the West filed suit in Idaho County court asking for an injunction to stop the Idaho Transportation Dept. from allowing ConocoPhillips to haul massive oil equipment up Highway 12 along the Clearwater and Lochsa Rivers.
 A ruling on the injunction is expected before Weds.
 READ the petition, injuction motion, and affidavits here.

 - Petition for Reconsideration by Hearing Officer